 - Remain calm and be sure to give lots of praise and a yummy treat after your teeth-and-gum massage.
 You're trying to build your cat’s tolerance to the experience, gradually increasing the length of time you spend on the task each day.

 - Once your kitty is used to having you massage her teeth and gums each day, you can gradually begin introducing a soft-bristled toothbrush from the vet and maybe even some cat-specific toothpaste!
-Cat toothpaste comes in a range of feline-friendly flavors, such as chicken or beef.
+Cat toothpaste comes in a range of feline-friendly flavours, such as chicken or beef.

 - Begin using the toothbrush as gradually as you did the teeth-and-gum massage; your cat may begin with licking just a small dab of toothpaste from your finger.